paulvmking/Game-of-Kings/README.md

 - Some display issues due to margin top and margin bottom being used.
   - Solution was to implement padding Y axis class and margin Y axis class in bootstrap.

+## Known Bugs

+There are no bugs to date to the best of my knowledge.

+# Deployment

+## Publishing

+To publish this page as I did on **Github Pages** please follow the procedure outlined below.

+1. Enter **"Github"** into browser and arrive at main Github page.
+2. Sign into **Github** or sign up.
+3. Once you have signed into your account you will see a list of **repositories** on the left hand side, from here select the repository used for this project.
+[Available Here](https://github.com/paulvmking/Milestone-1-Game-of-Kings)
+4. You will see a list of possible selections including : **Code, Issues, Pull requests, Actions, Projects, Wiki, Security, Insights and Settings**.
+From this list click on **Settings**.
+5. Scroll down on the page until you come to the heading reading **Github Pages**.
+6. In the **"source"** select **"master branch"**.
+7. The page will then refresh and a link will be displayed of your published page in **Github Pages**.
+To open your page please wait until the link turns **green**.